Body piercing: Piercing tools

-A hollow tube made of metal, shatter-resistant glass or plastic, needle receiving tubes, like forceps, are used to support the tissue at the piercing site and are common in septum and some cartilage piercings.
+A needle-receiving tube is a hollow tube made of metal, shatter-resistant glass or plastic and, like forceps, is used to support the tissue at the piercing site, commonly in septum and some cartilage piercings.
 Not only are these tubes intended to support the tissue, but they also receive the needle once it has passed through the tissue, offering protection from the sharp point.
 Needle receiving tubes are not used in the freehand piercing method.